 The Michael Flatley, who would become better known as “The Lord of the Dance,” burst on stage, unlike any Irish dancer ever before.
 Their style and the on stage battle between the dancers and drummers brought something new to the Irish dance floor.

 Next Irish dancers flowed onstage in a perfectly synchronized troupe arriving with a determination and energy never seen before in Irish dance.

 Produced by Moya Doherty, with music from Bill Whelan, and choreography by Michael Flatley and Jean Butler, the act seemed to eclipse the main event and lit a fire that would fuel the creation of the full stage show only nine months later – a fire that continues to burn to this day.

-While Michael Flatley retired this year Riverdance continues to entertain 22 years later.
-In fact this very weekend in Scranton, Pennsylvania, the 20th anniversary tour of the show is being performed.
-It shows just what longevity and how influential the show has been that one of the lead female dancers in the who, Maggie Darlington, told The Scranton Times that she’s dreamed of the show since she was a toddler.
+While Michael Flatley retired last year Riverdance continues to entertain 23 years later.
+Last year, in Scranton, Pennsylvania, the 20th-anniversary tour of the show was performed.
+It shows just what longevity and how influential the show has been that one of the lead female dancers in the show, Maggie Darlington, told The Scranton Times that she’s dreamed of the show since she was a toddler.

 The 26-year-old also told the local newspaper that while the show has evolved over the past 22 years the essence stays the same.

 “I think the dancing style has changed ... it’s the same steps, but we do it differently.
 It’s what happens when you do something for 20 years.

 “At the core, it’s pretty much the same,” Darlington noted.
 “At the heart of it, I think the music drives that.”